attackSD/Note/content/000 - Project/Brief Paper Summaries.md

 	* Automatically generate a unique, optimized pulse shape for each qubit, reducing the average readout error rate from ~1.9% to ~1.5% and suppressing both reset errors and leakage.

  > [!note] Note
- > There is a model called "Heuristic model" which include the measurment-induced state transition
+ > There is a model called "Heuristic model" which include the measurement-induced state transition

 #### **Enhancing Dispersive Readout of Superconducting Qubits through Dynamic Control of the Dispersive Shift: Experiment and Theory**
 This paper shows that dynamically reducing the qubit–resonator detuning Δ amplifies the dispersive shift χ, leading to higher readout SNR.
 A combined theoretical model (input–output theory + qubit–resonator–Purcell filter Hamiltonian) and experiment explore: